macbuse/macbuse.github.io/PROG/cours_2021.md

 Here is the [second notebook](./numpy_intro.ipynb).
 -- There are some difficult things in it mainly about matrices.
--- There are some excercises at the end of the worksheet.
+-- There are some exercises at the end of the worksheet.

 Watch these videos before starting: